hardwario/lora-modem/python/README.md

 # Python library for the Murata TypeABZ LoRa modem

 This project provides a Python support library for working with the Murata TypeABZ LoRaWAN modem.
 The modem communicates with the host over an AT command interface.
-The Python library abstracts away the AT command interface and provides an easier to use high-level API.
+The Python library abstracts away the AT command interface and provides an easier-to-use high-level API.
 The library provides a Python module that can be embedded into a larger Python application and a command line tool called `lora` that can be used to manage the modem from the terminal.
-The Python module supports the original Murata Modem firmware shipped with some TypeABZ modules, as well as the open LoRaWAN firmware from the [lora-modem](https://github.com/hardwario/lora-modem) Github repository.
+The Python module supports the original Murata Modem firmware shipped with some TypeABZ modules and the open LoRaWAN firmware from the [lora-modem](https://github.com/hardwario/lora-modem) GitHub repository.
 The command line tool only works with the open firmware.

 ## Installation
 You can install the library with pip from PyPI as follows:
 ```sh
 pip install --upgrade lora-modem
 ```
-Alternatively, you can also install the library from the Github repository as follows:
+Alternatively, you can also install the library from the GitHub repository as follows:
 ```
 git clone https://github.com/hardwario/lora-modem
 cd lora-modem/python